JSLBrowning/jslbrowning/README.md

 - ⚡ Fun fact: ...
 -->

-Graduate research assistant at Auburn University studying evolutionary algorithms and their application to protein design.
+I’m a graduate research assistant at Auburn University studying evolutionary algorithms and their application to protein design.
 (I also run [that one BIONICLE® website](https://wallofhistory.com/), which is probably way more popular than any of the cool science stuff I do.)

 If you’d like to contact me, my [email](mailto:jlb0181@auburn.edu) is your best bet.